Telefonica/prometheus-kafka-adapter/README.md

 - `KAFKA_SSL_CLIENT_KEY_PASS`: Kafka SSL client certificate key password (optional), defaults to `""`
 - `KAFKA_SSL_CA_CERT_FILE`: Kafka SSL broker CA certificate file, defaults to `""`

+When deployed in a K8s Cluster using Helm and using a Kafka external to the cluster, it might be necessary to define the kafka hostname resolution locally (this fills the /etc/hosts of the container).

+Use a custom values.yaml file with section 'hostAliases' (as mentioned in default values.yaml).

 ### prometheus

 Prometheus needs to have a `remote_write` url configured, pointing to the '/receive' endpoint of the host and port where the prometheus-kafka-adapter service is running.
 For example: